|Send Email||Office: 10 Prospect St. 101||Phone: 413-585-3508|

 His present work focuses on the anthropology of organ transplantation and medical ethics.
 His article "Organ Wars: The Battle for Body Parts" (Medical Anthropology Quarterly, 1995) won the Polgar Prize from the Society for Medical Anthropology.

 Joralemon has published additional articles on the ethics of organ transplantation in the Journal of Medical Ethics (2001) and in the Hastings Center Report (2003).
 He also has written on the topic of medical futility for the Cambridge Quarterly of Healthcare Ethics (2000).
 The third edition of his textbook, Exploring Medical Anthropology, was published in September 2009.
-His essay "Dying While Living: The Problem of Social Death" is included in the recent edited collection Our Changing Journy to the End (Praeger, 2013) and he has an article,"Ordering Chaos: The Process of Remembering Mass Murder," forthcoming in the journal Mortality.
+His essay "Dying While Living: The Problem of Social Death" is included in the recent edited collection Our Changing Journy to the End (Praeger, 2013) and he has a recently published article,"Ordering Chaos: The Process of Remembering Mass Murder," (2015) in the journal Mortality.

 At Smith, Joralemon teaches Medical Anthropology (ANT 248), Native South Americans (ANT 237), Dying and Death (ANT 255) and the seminar Topics in Medical Anthropology (ANT 344).
 He also takes a turn every three years teaching the required department colloquium, with the topic of "Anthrozoology."